 - Be sure to have a tight-fitting lid, because they may jump out of the tank

 Naturally found in reef environments located in both the Pacific and Indian oceans, Nemateleotris magnifica can be found swimming at depths from about 20 to 200+ feet in the reefs around Hawaii and some areas of Africa.
 The firefish often face against the current to let prey naturally come to them instead of hunting like many other species of fish.

 The Nemateleotris magnifica is currently not endangered and prefers to live alone after reaching adulthood.
 Once the firefish goby has found a mate, they will live together in pairs.
 Most commonly this fish can be found in sand burrows, especially when a threat is near.
 To communicate in the wild, the firefish uses its dorsal fin to alert other of potential danger.
 I’ve never observed it in the wild, but it sure is fun to watch in your tank.

 Caring for the fire goby in your saltwater aquarium is going to be fairly straightforward, by traditional reef aquarium standards.
 Since this is a small saltwater aquarium fish, it doesn’t require a large tank.
 Anything in the 29+ gallon range should be sufficient.

 Standard reef aquarium water parameters are appropriate

-The fire goby is notorious for being a gorgeous, peaceful and calm reef fish for a community tank when mixed with other species, but is highly aggressive most times, when kept with others of the same or similar species.
+The fire goby is notorious for being a gorgeous, peaceful, and calm saltwater fish for a community tank when mixed with other species, but is highly aggressive most times when kept with others of the same or similar species.

 A few people have reported that they seem to prefer moderate to slow-moving parts of the tank, rather than the areas of greatest current, so you might want to think twice about adding them to your tank if you have powerful currents (for example, with certain branching SPS corals as the dominant species).